Our Fabled History

 Sadly, John was soon lost to the ease of matrimony, fatherhood, and the suburbs of Madison, Wisconsin.
 After months of searching for a skilled mandolinist, John was replaced by vocalist and multi-instrumentalist, Stan Wentzel.
 Stan proved to be a great fit, and brought some much needed sanity into the mix.
 But, as life goes, and itching for a change of scenery, Stan and his family relocated to southern Mexico.

-As fortune would have it, the effervescent and attuned mandolinist, Jacob "Jake" Fleisher, was seeking a suitable musical outfit.
+As fortune would have it, the effervescent and attuned mandolinist, Jacob "Jake" Fleisher, who while seeking a suitable musical outfit, was thrust upon the boys one dark and late night during a benign yet tragic house party.
 He joined the boys shortly thereafter, and has been tearing it up ever since.

-With the helpful addition of the soulful and capable, Verlon Brown, on harmonica, the boys have put together an impressive body of repertoire; interweaving old standards with interpretations of contemporary classics and original songs.
+With the helpful addition of the awe-worthy Right Reverend Verlon Brown on harmonica, the boys have put together an impressive repertoire; interweaving old standards with interpretations of contemporary classics and original songs.
 Their sound is exciting, rich, and laced with humor and tragedy.
-The boys have taken it all in stride, and in spite of themselves, they continue to create fine music.
-Always looking forward to entertaining young and old alike.
+The boys have taken it all in stride, and in spite of themselves, they continue to create fine music; always looking forward to entertaining young and old alike.